-Home Owners Insurance
+Home Owner's Insurance

-Traditionally firearms are covered under the same coverage as all personal property.
-Check your policy to see what your limits are for personal property.
-In the case of a fire this coverage is the max payout you can receive if all your property is lost.
+Traditionally, firearms coverage falls under the same insurance as all personal property.
+Check your policy to see what your limits are for private property.
+In the case of a fire, this coverage is the max payout you can receive if all your property is lost.

 The best way to create the inventory is to use a video camera.
 Clearly show each firearm and all the accessories and safes in the house.
 Store the video on a disc or USB drive with a family member or in a safe deposit box.